literalplus/prefix-crab/deploy/DEPLOY.md

  echo -n "changeme" | podman secret create prefix-crab-rmq-password -
 ```

-Build & push the images on the developer machine:
+Build & push the images on the developer machine.
+Note that this relies on `docker`, like the local setup, and not
+`buildah`.

 ```bash
 cd deploy